 White could rejoin the team in advance or during a potential playoff run, but he apparently needs more time to recover from October's knee surgery.
 The surgery was originally described as minor and wasn't expected to sideline the 22-year-old for long, but it looks as though the rookie linebacker will finish 2018 with 17 combined tackles and an interception in three games.

-White hadn't seen game action since Week 3 as recovery from minor knee surgery he underwent in early October apparently didn't go as planned, and brings his 2018 season to an early end.
+White hadn't seen game action since Week 3, as the recovery from minor knee surgery he underwent in early October apparently didn't go as planned, which brings his 2018 season to an early end.
 Uchenna Nwosu is currently the only outside linebacker on the roster besides starters Jatavis Brown and Kyle Emanuel.

 White (knee) is ruled out for Sunday's game against the Seahawks.

 White will miss his fifth consecutive game due to a lingering knee injury, and will continue to progress in his recovery from the surgical procedure he underwent in early October.
 The rookie fourth-round pick will focus his attention on Los Angeles' matchup against the Raiders in Week 10.